santi100a/bisect-lib/README.md

 ```
 - `function bisectMultiple<T extends C, C = T>(array: T[], target: T, opts?: BisectOptions<C>): number;`
 Searches for `target` through `array` with an iterative binary-search algorithm
 (designed for sorted arrays) and returns an array of indices.
-See `bisect` for details.
+See `bisect` for details.}

-**Also, keep in mind this library doesn't do deep equality for now.
-You can file an issue if you want this feature.**